Pruning Edges and Gradients to Learn Hypergraphs from Larger Sets: Experiments

-In Table~\ref{tab:convex hull results} we report the F1 score for $n{=}30$, $n{=}50$ and $n{\in}[20\twodots 100]$ for both Gaussian and spherically distributed point sets.
-The results demonstrate that our method consistently outperforms all the baselines by a considerable margin.
-Interestingly, our method does not suffer from the same drastic performance decline as in Set2Graph, when increasing the set size from $30$ to $50$.
-The results for $n{\in}[20\twodots 100]$ with Gaussian distributed points shows a stark drop in performance for Set2Graph.
-Both the set-to-set baselines and our approach do not exhibit this drop, indicating a much weaker sensitivity to the input set size and thus better generalization.
+\autoref{tab:convex hull results} shows our results.
+Our method consistently outperforms all the baselines by a considerable margin.
+In contrast to Set2Graph, our model does not suffer from a drastic performance decline when increasing the input set size from 30 to 50.
+Furthermore, based on the results in the Gaussian setting, we also observe that all the incidence-based approaches handle varying input sizes much better than the adjacency-based approach.

-\textbf{Delaunay triangulation.} A Delaunay triangulation of a finite set of $2$D points is a set of triangles, for which the circumcircles of all triangles are empty, i.e., have no point lying inside.
+\vsp \paragraph{Delaunay triangulation.} A Delaunay triangulation of a finite set of 2D points is a set of triangles for which the circumcircles of all triangles have no point lying inside.
 When there exists more than one such set, Delaunay triangulation aims to maximize the minimum angle of all triangles.
-The problem of Delaunay triangulation is, similar to convex hull finding, a well studied problem in computational geometry and has exact solutions in $\mathcal{O}(n\log{(n)})$ \citep{rebay1993efficient}.
-We consider the same learning task and setup as \citet{serviansky2020set2graph}, who frame Delaunay triangulation as mapping from a set of $2$D points to the set of Delaunay edges, represented by the adjacency matrix.
-The point sets of size $n$ are sampled uniformly from the unit square, with $n{=}50$ or $n\in[20\twodots 80]$.
+We consider the same learning task and setup as \citet{serviansky2020set2graph}, who frame Delaunay triangulation as a mapping from a set of 2D points to the set of Delaunay edges, represented by the adjacency matrix.
+Since this is essentially a set-to-\emph{graph} problem instead of a set-to-hypergraph one, we adapt our method for efficiency reasons, as we describe in \autoref{app:experimental details}.
+We generate the input sets of size $n$, by sampling 2-dimensional vectors uniformly from the unit square, with $n{=}50$ or $n\in[20\twodots 80]$.